Vaizeenu/google-homepage/README.md

     - I won't create a usable form
     - I won't create hover stuff for the various elements of the google homepage.
     - I won't use any js, as I do not know it yet.

+## A simple timeline of process:
+    - Created github repository
+    - Cloned repository locally
+    - Created readme containing some info about project
+    - Created basic html structure, containing header, footer, and main area.
+    - Filled header, footer, and main area with content, adding placeholders in place of images for now
+    - Created css stylesheet and started on header
+    - Formed horizontal navbar from html list, correctly placed navbar, styled font-size, color, and distance between elements of list.
+    - Added icon in html navbar, placed and styled it correctly in css.
+Painted "login" button in top right and used padding and margin to approximate original button measurements.
+    - Started styling on footer.
+Added grey background, and top and bottom borders, and correctly made them go until the edges of the screen using padding and not margin.